Baptism

 As soon as a person trusts Christ, he or she should be baptized at the next opportunity they have.
 If you have come to a point in your life where you have decided to follow Christ in everything you do, whether 15 minutes ago, a week ago, or 50 years ago, baptism is the next step of obedience for you to take.
 Going public with your faith through baptism is a powerful, biblical response to your faith in Jesus.

 Some people fear they are not “good enough” to be baptized.
 There will never be a time when a person will be “good enough” for baptism.
 God tells us, “we have all fallen short,” meaning none of us are good enough to merit the right to be baptized.
-Our right to enter the water to be baptized is based on Christ’s righteousness and what he has done for us.
-We simply follow in his footsteps, because he made a way for us.
+Our right to enter the water to be baptized is based on Christ’s righteousness and what He has done for us.
+We simply follow in His footsteps, because He made a way for us.
 Jesus Christ is who makes us righteous.
 Thus, we can confidently enter the water with joy and thankfulness.

 How should a person be baptized?